KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

       export JBOSS_HOME=<path of the installation JBoss root folder >

-- Be sure that the JBoss uses the JDK 1.8: usually the JBoss settings are defined in the JBOSS_HOME/bin/run.conf.sh file, therefore if the JBOSS_HOME/bin/run.conf.sh file does not exit, the user must create it and insert it in the content as shown in Code 3.6:
+- Be sure that the JBoss uses the JDK 1.8: usually the JBoss settings are defined in the JBOSS_HOME/bin/run.conf.sh file, therefore if the JBOSS_HOME/bin/run.conf.sh file does not exit, the user must create it and insert it in the content as shown below:

     .. code:: console